taskiq-python/taskiq/docs/guide/routing-and-flows.md

 `get_subscribed_flows()` returns the broker `default_flow` plus explicit subscriptions.
 It deduplicates by flow identity and checks broker options for conflicts.

+Router routes and subscriptions are mutable setup-time configuration.
+They are not thread-safe runtime coordination primitives; configure them before starting concurrent worker or client activity.

 ## Scheduler and requeue